ICCheck: A Portable, Language-Agnostic Tool for Synchronizing Code Clones: Acknowledgments

 \section{Acknowledgments}

-This work was partly supported by JSPS KAKENHI (JP24H00692, JP23K24823, JP21H04877, JP21K18302, and JP21KK0179).
-We would like to thank Dr.\ Michael J.\ Decker for his comments to the earlier version of this manuscript.
+This work was partly supported by JSPS KAKENHI (JP23K24823, JP25K03102, JP25H01125, JP24H00692, and JP21KK0179).
+We would like to thank Dr.\ Michael J.\ Decker for his comments on the earlier version of this manuscript.